The Ontology of the African

-Some sincere African intellectuals are genuinely appalled about the derisory status of the African among other human beings in the world today just as much as in the long trail of the yesteryears.
-The sources of occasions of being appalled are numerous, especially the treatment of African immigrants in Diaspora and images of Africa in the media.
-The unexplained detentions, sporting racism, police brutality, rough deportations, slave jobs, denial of guaranteed social amenities, human rights violations etc. experienced by migrant Africans in nations who have taken it upon themselves to be the leaders and moralisers of the free world is more than a contradiction.
-A very brilliant former colleague of mine, D Edith Phaswana, via social media communicated that the dehumanizing treatment of the African in diaspora especially in so-called “civilised societies” based on a crushingly low and derisory ontology of Sub-Saharan people.
-I agree with her completely.
+Someone genuinely dismayed that some sincere African intellectuals say nothing about the derisory status of the African among other human beings in the world.
+It is the stuff of an ontology that remains the same today as it was in yesteryears.
+Sources of occasions for being dismayed are diverse.
+Especially the treatment of African immigrants in Diaspora and images of Africa in the media.
+The unexplained detentions, sporting racism, police brutality, rough deportations, slave jobs, denial of guaranteed social amenities, human rights violations.
+The inhumane experiences by migrant Africans in nations who have taken it upon themselves to be the leaders and moralisers of the free world are more than contradictions.

-When Fela the Afrobeat maestro sang “people when know dey happy, people when no know look” it had many meanings.
-One was leaders entrenched themselves in power perpetually as in the “sit tight presidents of Africa, sometimes using proxies”.
-A subtler meaning was the question, what happened to the African leaders that where good and did seek to create a positive ontology of the African?
-We all know the answer.
-Well, John Perkins provided a credible explanation but Calestous Juma, George Ayittey and a few others would not settle for such a take on the issue, they would rather promote the “Do for Self” narrative critically and persuasively.
-However, the self-perpetuating African leaders promote a derisory ontology of the African by their venality and mediocrity.
-They as a rule of thumb provide no economic, social or political freedoms for his citizens.
-Nations like Congo and Nigeria that have generated enough wealth since the 1960s to be developed nations today actually are homes to significant percentages of the bottom billion of poorest people on the planet despite being middle income nations.
+Still, Calestous Juma, George Ayittey, and a few others would not settle for such a take on the issue; they would instead promote the “Do for Self” narrative critically and persuasively.
+However, the self-perpetuating African leaders promote a derisory ontology of the African by their avarice and mediocrity.
+They, as a rule of thumb, provide no economic, social or political freedoms for their citizens.
+Nations like Congo and Nigeria that have generated enough wealth since the 1960s to be developed countries today.
+Yet, they are homes to significant percentages of the bottom billion of most impoverished people on the planet despite being middle-income nations.

-A country like Nigeria has earned close to a $1 trillion since independence in 1960 yet over 110 million Nigerians live on under $1.25 a day.
-The richest Nigerians are not capitalists but current and former leaders/bureaucrats who made their wealth through theft, misgovernance, violence, oppression, repression, misinformation, coups, ethnic clashes, thuggery etc. The results for their citizens are helplessness, hopelessness, poverty, hunger, insecurity, chaos, stagflation, superstition, infirmities, frustration, unemployment, constraints and death.
-Forced escape to apparent and actual political, economic and social freedoms sought via migration to developed nations becomes the best hope for most Nigerians and Africans in general.
-Diaspora often turns out to be a big disappointment if not a living hell for migrant Africans who would have gone nowhere outside home if leadership theft was not so rampant and crapious.
-It can be assumed that the leaders and intellectuals of non-African persuasion appear to have provided their people with a much dignified ontology.
-Maybe be they care more for their people or maybe because they have the courage to do so.
-No one gives a people a dignified ontology of themselves; it is earned by the power of their leaders and wisdom of their thinkers.
-Oh Dear!
+A country like Nigeria has earned close to a $1 trillion since independence in 1960.
+Still, over 110 million Nigerians live on under $1.25 a day.
+The richest Nigerians are not capitalists but current and former leaders/bureaucrats.
+People who made their wealth through theft, misgovernance, violence, oppression, repression, misinformation, coups, ethnic clashes and thuggery.
+The results for their citizens are helplessness, hopelessness, poverty, hunger, insecurity, chaos, stagflation, superstition, infirmities, frustration, unemployment, constraints and death.
+Forced escape to apparent and actual political, economic and social freedoms sought via migration to developed nations becomes the best hope for most Nigerians and Africans.

-Is there a future dignified ontology of the African?
+Will there be a future dignified ontology of the African?
 It will depend mostly on whether African leaders and intellectuals in large numbers truly and energetically want it to be the case.
-The big concern is who is willing to “do the work?”
+The major concern is, who is willing to “pay the price” or “do the work?”